 Writing down your goals and planning how to achieve them will make you more productive; you will accomplish more.
 You’ll realize a growing sense of accomplishment and self-confidence as you accomplish each successive goal.
 Continue reading →

 In this post we will go through the process of defining a SMART Goal for achieving a sales quota.
-It uses the method described in my Kindle eBook, How to Define SMART Goals (link).
+Here I’ll outline the method described in my Kindle eBook, SMART Goals for Success (link).

 I’ll give a little background on the sales process to set context, but please understand that this is intended to be an example of setting a SMART Goal, not a definitive resource on the sales process.
 Continue reading →